CKar95/BlocklyScript/README.md

 ## This repository includes:
 1. The files of the online game (BlocklyScriptGame)
-2. The SQL dump which data of player's progression (BlocklyScriptDataBase)
+2. The SQL dump which stores data of player's progression (BlocklyScriptDataBase)

 ### The BlocklyScriptGame folder
 * This folder contains the pages of your BlocklyScript website.